bolamsydhom/reactnd-project-myreads-starter/README.md

 ## Getting Started
 * Clone this project
-Run
+* To install dependencies Run
 ```bash
 npm install
 ```
-in the project root directory to install dependencies

-Run
+* to launch the Project Run
 ``` bash
 npm start
 ```
-to launch the Project

 ## structure
 you will find the front end part is separated into multiple components